Mr Electric Blue

 "Mr Electric Blue" is a song by the American singer Benson Boone from his second studio album, American Heart (2025).
 He wrote the song with his frequent collaborator Jack Lafrantz and its producer, Evan Blair.
-"Mr Electric Blue" serves as a tribute to Boone's father.
+"Mr Electric Blue" is a tribute to Boone's father.
 It is the second track on the album, which was released on June 20, 2025, by Night Street and Warner Records.
 A music video directed by Matt Eastin premiered on the same date; it addresses public criticism of Boone, including one-hit wonder and industry plant allegations.
-It was sent to Italian radio stations as the album's third single on September 26, 2025, ahead of the European leg of the album's supporting world tour.
+It was sent to Italian radio stations as the album's fourth single on September 26, 2025, ahead of the European leg of the album's supporting world tour.

 Release and composition

 Night Street and Warner Records released American Heart as Benson Boone's second studio album on June 20, 2025, including "Mr Electric Blue" as its second track.
 Boone wrote "Mr Electric Blue" with Jack Lafrantz and Evan Blair; the latter served as the song's producer and audio engineer, and played several instruments including bass, guitar, keyboards, and drums.
 Dale Becker was the mastering engineer, accompanied by Katie Harvey and Noah McCorkle as assistants, while Alex Ghenea was in charge of the mixing.
 It has a duration of three minutes and ten seconds.
 Writing for Vulture, the critic Jason P. Frank categorized "Mr Electric Blue" as a "third-person rock song about rad folks", and paired it with "Bennie and the Jets" (1974) by Elton John, "Ziggy Stardust" (1972) by David Bowie, and "Pinball Wizard" (1969) by the Who.
 In the lyrics, Boone shares his admiration to his father, worshipping him as a hero: "A good hardworking American / But he ain't the guy you want to fight".
 Music publications noted similarities with the works of the English rock band Electric Light Orchestra.